PAIDiPaidThis.com

 Why the price varies so much

-Who holds the probe is a big factor, because a consultant radiologist commands a higher fee than a sonographer for the same scan.
-The number of regions covered matters too, as a single-area scan is cheaper than several done together.
-Setting plays its part, with a Spire, Nuffield or Ramsay hospital typically charging more than an independent clinic.
-And as ever, whether a written report is bundled in shifts the total, so it pays to confirm exactly what the quote covers.
+Who holds the probe is a big factor, because a consultant radiologist commands a higher fee than a sonographer for the same scan, even though a sonographer is fully trained to carry out most routine imaging.
+The number of regions covered matters too, as a single-area scan is priced lower than several done together in one appointment.
+Setting plays its part as well: a scan booked through a Spire, Nuffield or Ramsay hospital typically costs more than the same scan at an independent clinic, partly because of overheads and partly because of who owns the site and how it is run.
+Ownership shapes the pricing structure more than people expect, since a hospital group operating across many regions sets fees differently to a single-site independent business.
+Region within the UK also plays a part, with clinics in and around London generally charging more than those elsewhere.
+And as ever, whether a written report is bundled into the price shifts the total, so it pays to confirm exactly what the quote covers before you commit to a booking.

 How to pay less

-• Ask whether a sonographer-led scan is available, as it can be cheaper than a consultant-led one for a routine check.
+• Ask whether a sonographer-led scan is available, since it can be cheaper than a consultant-led one for a routine check and is often just as appropriate.

-• Confirm the written report is included so you are not charged separately for it later.
+• Confirm the written report is included in the quoted price so you are not billed separately for it once the scan is done.

-• Book only the area you need, since each extra region adds to the cost.
+• Book only the area you actually need scanning, because each extra region added to the appointment adds to the cost.

-• Compare a standalone clinic against a hospital group, because independents often price lower.
+• Compare a standalone clinic against a hospital group before booking, as independents often price the same scan lower.

-• If ultrasound can answer the question, it may save you paying for a pricier MRI scan or CT scan.
+• Ask if ultrasound alone can answer the clinical question before agreeing to a costlier MRI scan or CT scan.

 Common questions